United States Regiments & Batteries > Pennsylvania > Infantry

 Corporal J.J.
 Lehman was killed bearing the state colors, and Second Lieutenant McCutchen of Company F brought them off the field.

-Due to high casualties and the loss of its division and brigade commanders the 2nd Division was broken up, with the 11th’s brigade attached to 2nd Brigade, 3rd Division, 5th Army Corps.
+Due to high casualties and the loss of its division and brigade commanders the 2nd Division was broken up, with the 11th Pennsylvania attached to the 2nd Brigade, 3rd Division, 5th Army Corps.

 May 10